hyraxai/dashcam-Helper/README.md

 # dashcam-Helper
 Concatenates and optionally timelapses movie files.
-Ideal for review and sharing of dashcam security cam video/
+Ideal for review and sharing of dashcam security cam video.

 ## Known current limitations:
 - Cannot take input or output directories (workaround: place script in folder with video files to process)